 MacGyver didn’t get it right every time.

-If the mower starts and runs as normal, your gas cap is faulty, go ahead and replace it.
+If the mower starts and runs as normal, then your gas cap is faulty, go ahead and replace it.
 If, on the other hand, the mower still won’t start, you’ll need to check the mower for spark.
 Checking spark isn’t difficult, and it’s all covered below.

 What Is Mower Armature?